shortpoet/IdentityServerTutorials/sso-tile-vue/Readme.md

 1. Give this identity zone a name
 2. Leave the application type at Web App
 3. The App Launch URL area is unimportant
-4. For Identity Providers, select PingFederationSSO and deselect Internal User Store.
-PingFederate is how to tie this SSO instance into Boeing's SSO (like WSSO).
 5. Redirect URIs are the valid base URLs that this Tile will allow to authenticate, this is a comma-separated list of all the URLs you may have the app running at and should be allowed to get a token
 6. For Authorization Scopes, add the `profile` scope, which gives us person-identifying data in the token
     - The Select Scopes dialog may be confusing, but make sure Profile is selected _and_ checked when done